Youth and Family Services

 What to Expect

-This first appointment begins the Screening and Assessment, which can often be completed in a single two-hour appointment (see above).
+This first appointment begins the Screening and Assessment, which can often be completed in a single 2-3 hour appointment.
 You will be asked to complete standard paperwork.
 You and your child will also be asked to complete a few questionnaires regarding functioning and mental health history.
 Then, you and your child will meet with the assessor who will ask additional questions regarding your primary concerns and complete a diagnostic interview.

-Within two to three weeks of this appointment, we will prepare a report with our conclusions and recommendations.
+Within 2-3 weeks of this appointment, we will prepare a report with our conclusions and recommendations.
 Your assessor will then meet with you to review the results, answer your questions, and help with the next steps (e.g., making a therapy appointment, contacting another provider to schedule another appointment).
 Our aim is to help connect families with a provider who can best meet their individual needs.

 Standard clinic fees are $200 for the initial assessment appointment, $160 for standard 45-50 minute therapy sessions, and $80 for half-sessions.
-However, we accept most insurances (including HMOs and PPOs) and we provide fee assistance to assist those who cannot afford the standard fees.
+We provide fee assistance to those who cannot afford the standard fees.
+Clinic faculty also accept many insurances (including HMOs and PPOs).
+Thanks for funding support from the Boone County Children's Services Fund, Boone County residents seeing a staff clinician pay $30 for the initial assessment ($0 for those with Medicaid) and pay $0-40 for individual therapy sessions.

 Frequently Asked Questions

-How can I contact the Center to make an appointment?
+How can I make an appointment with the CEBYMH?

-Please call the Center at (573) 882-4677 to make an appointment.
-If you live in Boone County and are seeking child, adolescent, young adult or family services, please fill out this confidential survey: CEBYMH Initial Contact Survey
+If you live in Boone County and are seeking child, adolescent, young adult or family services, please fill out this confidential survey: CEBYMH Initial Contact Survey.
+You can also call (573) 882-4677 for questions and scheduling.

 Does my child have to be assessed?